 The Companies (Guernsey) Law, 2008 requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have elected to prepare the Group financial statements in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union and the Companies (Guernsey) Law, 2008.
+Under that law the Directors have elected to prepare the Group financial statements in accordance with UK adopted International Accounting Standards ("UK IAS") and the Companies (Guernsey) Law, 2008.